Formalizing Schwartz functions and tempered distributions: Introduction

 \subsection{Acknowledgments}

 The author is grateful for various conversations with members of the \mathlib community, in particular, Anatole Dedecker, Heather Macbeth, and Jireh Loreaux.
-We would also like to thank S\'ebastien Gou\"ezel for reviewing many pull requests into \mathlib.
+We would also like to thank S\'ebastien Gou\"ezel for reviewing many pull requests into \mathlib and we also wish to thank an anonymous referee for helpful suggestions, improving the overall quality of the paper.